-Q. Can you draw this Network Diagram for Task 1C without crossing the links (no links crossing each other)?
+You can notice that in this network diagram the links are crossing each other.
+Can you draw this Network Diagram for Task 1C without crossing the links (no links crossing each other)?

 Task 3: Colouring Maps

 Task 3A: Another country!